SadZombik/Real-Time-Rendering/synopsis/synopsis.md

 Combining linear transforms and translations canbe done using an *affine transform* storead as 4x4 matrix.
 An affine transform is one that performs a linear transform and then translation.
 To represent 4-element vector we use *homogeneous notation*.
-All translation, rotation, scalling, reflection and shearing matrices are affine.
+All translation, rotation, scaling, reflection and shearing matrices are affine.

 $$
     \begin{align*}